The Cross-Wits: 1986–87 version

-The game was played similarly to the 1975 version with modifications to the scoring format.
-Each word in the first puzzle scored 5 points per letter and solving the puzzle scored 50 points.
-These values doubled to 10/100 in the second round, and 20/200 in the third.
-The gameboard for this version was entirely computer-generated, and its coloration varied depending on the subject of the master puzzle (person, place, or thing).
+The game was played similarly to the 1975 version, but with different scoring.
+Each word in the first round puzzle was worth 5 points per letter and the puzzle solution itself was worth 50 points.
+These point values were doubled to 10/100 points in round two, and doubled again 20/200 points in round three.
+The game board for this version was a computer-generated board displayed on an offscreen television monitor, and each puzzle was a different color based on its subject: red for a person, blue for a place, and gold for a thing.

 Crossfire round (both versions)

 The contestant with the most points at the end of the game played the Crossfire Round along with his/her choice of celebrity partner (a choice of all four in 1975-1976 & 1986-1987 and only the winning player's partners from 1976-1980).
-The team was shown one last crossword puzzle with ten words, none of which were clues to a master puzzle.
-The team called out words by number and the host read the clue for that word.
-If the team could solve all ten words in 60 seconds or less, the contestant won the grand prize.
+The team was shown a crossword puzzle with ten words, but unlike the main game puzzles, the Crossfire puzzle did not have a solution.
+The team called out one word at a time by their respective numbers/o and the host read the clue for that word.
+If the team guessed all ten words in 60 seconds or less, the contestant won the grand prize.

-In the 1975 version, each correct answer won increasingly valuable prizes, and if the contestant solved all ten they won the grand prize, which was usually a car, but sometimes a trip or a fur coat.
-In the 1986 version, contestants who solved all ten words won a trip and the opportunity to win a car.
-Contestants who failed to win the bonus round on the 1986 version won a consolation prize package.
+In the 1975 version, each correct answer won increasingly valuable prizes, and if the contestant guessed all ten words, he/she won the grand prize (usually a car or sometimes a fur coat or a vacation for two).
+In the 1986 version, contestants who won the Crossfire round won a vacation for two and the right to play for one of three new cars on stage.
+Contestants who failed to win the Crossfire round on the 1986 version won a consolation prize package.

 Car round (1986–87 version)

-The three celebrities who did not play the Crossfire Round were each given boxes with the name of one of three cars available.
-After choosing which car to play for, the contestant then chose a celebrity.
-If the model of the chosen car matched the card in the box held by the chosen celebrity, the contestant won the car.
-For a time, the fourth celebrity was also a participant in the car round, and a corresponding fourth box was added to the mix; if chosen, it was worth $1,000 to the contestant.
+The three remaining celebrities each had a box with a card listing the model name of one of the three cars on stage.
+The contestant chose a car, then a celebrity, and if the celebrity had the box with the selected car's name inside, the contestant won the car.
+For a time, all four celebrities participated in the car round, and a corresponding fourth box was added to the mix; it was worth $1,000 to the contestant if selected.

-For the first two taped episodes, the car round was staged differently: rather than holding boxes containing the names of the three cars offered, the celebrities held the keys to each of the three cars.
-After choosing a celebrity, that celebrity attempted to unlock the chosen car's driver's door with his/her key.
+For the first two taped episodes, the three remaining celebrities each had a key to one of the three cars on stage.
+After the contestant chose a celebrity, the celebrity then attempted to unlock the chosen car's driver-side door with his/her key, and if it unlocked, the contestant won the car.